What Blends Well With Patchouli?

 A good strong blend for this is patchouli with Frankincense and myrrh.

-It is an ideal blend for meditation and yoga, giving a deep feeling of calmness and grounding.
+It is an ideal blend of meditation and yoga, giving a deep feeling of calmness and grounding.

 This is why patchouli is used in many perfumes as a base, and in soaps and candles as well as incense and resins.